 Feed Conversion Ratio

 The feed conversion ratio (FCR) is a measure of biological efficiency, how well an organism converts feed into body mass.
-A lower FCR indicates higher efficiency (Davison et al. 2023).
+A lower FCR indicates higher efficiency (Davison et al., 2023).
 In this experiment, SW converted feed to body mass the best when fed cabbage (6.87 ± 0.15), followed by mango (8.09 ± 0.34), carrot (8.14 ± 0.32), wheat bran (control, 8.62 ± 0.90), and potato (8.81 ± 0.15).
 The FCR for larvae fed banana was much larger (27.80 ± 15.56) and illustrates much less conversion efficiency of feed to biomass.
 The lower case a and b statically indicates the banana peel was significantly different (p < 0.05) from all other treatments while the cluster of other treatments did not differ significantly amongst one another.

 Feed conversion ratio (FCR) is a serious indicator of insect bioconversion system performance.
 The significantly lower FCR values associated with the groups of cabbage, mango, carrot, and potato indicate a relative ability to support superworm growth in these substrates with efficient conversion from feed to biomass.
 Similar patterns in FCR have been reported for other insect species.
-For example, H illucens have been reported to have FCRs between 2.0 and 8.0, depending on the substrate and rearing conditions (Gold et al. 2018; van Huis 2020).
+For example, H illucens have been reported to have FCRs between 2.0 and 8.0, depending on the substrate and rearing conditions (Gold et al., 2018; van Huis, 2020).

 Conclusion